openid/SIOPv2/openid-connect-self-issued-v2-1_0.md

 - Added support for claimed URLs (universal links, app links) in addition to the custom URL schemas as Self-Issued OP `authorization_endpoint`.
 See (#choice-of-authoriation-endpoint).

 Note that while this specification extends Self-Issued OP v1, some sections of it could be applicable more generally to the entire OpenID Connect Core specification.

-# Terms and Definitions

-Common terms in this document come from four primary sources: [@!OpenID.Core], [@!VC-DATA] and [@!DID-Core].
-In the case where a term has a definition that differs, the definition below is authoritative.

-- Self-Issued OpenID Provider (Self-Issued OP)
-  - An OpenID Provider (OP) used by the End-users to prove control over a cryptographically verifiable identifier

-- Self-Issued OP Request
-  - Request to a Self-Issued OP from an RP

-- Self-Issued OP Response
-  - Response to an RP from a Self-Issued OP

-- Self-Issued ID Token
-  - ID Token issued by a Self-Issued OP

-- Cryptographically verifiable identifier
-  - an identifier which is either based upon or resolves to cryptographic key material which can be used to verify a signature on the ID Token or the Self-Issued OP Request.

-- Trust framework
-  - a legally enforceable set of specifications, rules, and agreements that govern a multi-party system established for a common purpose, designed for conducting specific types of transactions among a community of participants, and bound by a common set of requirements, as defined in [OIX](https://openidentityexchange.org/networks/87/item.html?id=365).

-## Abbreviations

-* OP: OpenID Provider
-* RP: Relying Party
-* Self-Issued OP or SIOP: Self-Issued OpenID Provider

 # Protocol Flow